Victor Prouvé

+His works are in many museums and private collections, including the Musée d'Orsay, the Centre Pompidou, the Metropolitan Museum of Art, the National Gallery of Art, Washington, and the Musée des Beaux-Arts de Nancy.

 Biography

 He was born in Nancy.
-He designed decors of glass works and furniture for Émile Gallé and worked for Eugène Vallin, Fernand Courteix, the Daum Brothers and Albert Heymann.
+He designed decors of glass works and furniture for Émile Gallé and worked for Eugène Vallin, Fernand Courteix, the Daum Brothers, and Albert Heymann.
 He worked on book bindings with Camille Martin and the bookbinder René Wiener.

 In 1888, Prouvé traveled to Tunisia, which influenced the light of his paintings.

-In 1890 he went with the dissenting artists to the new Société des Beaux-Arts.
-He became the second president of the École de Nancy at Émile Gallé's death, in 1904.
+In 1890, he went with the dissenting artists to the new Société des Beaux-Arts.
+He became the second president of the École de Nancy after Émile Gallé's death in 1904.
 From 1919 to 1940, he took the direction of the School of Fine Arts of Nancy.

 Prouvé died at Sétif (Algeria) in 1943.

 He was the father of architect and designer Jean Prouvé (1901–1984).

 Beyond his contributions to painting and sculpture, Prouvé also ventured into jewelry design, creating pieces such as waist belts and brooches.
 His jewelry work displays a sculptural quality, characterized by intentional composition and fluid modeling.
 Crafted with precision by M. Rivaud, these creations reflect Prouvé’s distinctive approach to wearable art.